raniamhelmy/SimonePersonalPortfolio/README.md

 Project is created with:

-* Font awsome version: 5.10
+* Font awesome version: 5.10

 ### Contributing